About the CSE Institute

 use of computers to solve various problems in science.

-Computational Science requires cross-training in computer science, mathematics and the sciences.
+Both Scientific Computing and Computational Science require cross-training in computer science, mathematics and the sciences.